 Government Camp to Estacada

 After meandering through the Dufur Valley, make a pit stop in Government Camp, the friendly mountain town at the base of the state’s tallest mountain.
 Make sure to stop at the Mt.
 Hood Cultural Center & Museum, a world-heritage ski museum with exhibits on regional history, art and natural wonders.
 To breathe in that fresh mountain air, spend a rejuvenating afternoon hitting the trails along the Salmon River at Wildwood Recreation Site.
 Make sure you’ve left time for the end of your road trip for a stop into Estacada, home to more than 20 stunning outdoor murals around town.
-Consider grabbing takeout for a picnic on the riverbank at Milo McIver State Park, or enjoy a craft beverage at some of the region’s top outdoor patios including Fearless Brewing, Stone Circle Cider and Bent Shovel Brewing, which features a full tented beer garden in the woods.
+Consider grabbing takeout for a picnic on the riverbank at Milo McIver State Park, or enjoy a craft beverage at some of the region’s top outdoor patios including Time Travelers Brewing, Stone Circle Cider and Bent Shovel Brewing, which features a full tented beer garden in the woods.